Xerox Holdings Corporation (XRX) Shares Down Despite Recent Market Volatility

 XRX’s Market Performance

-XRX stock saw a decrease of -4.25% in the past week, with a monthly decline of -10.29% and a quarterly a decrease of 0.27%.
-The volatility ratio for the week is 3.70%, and the volatility levels for the last 30 days are 3.09% for Xerox Holdings Corporation (XRX).
-The simple moving average for the last 20 days is -6.04% for XRX stock, with a simple moving average of -7.59% for the last 200 days.
+XRX’s stock has seen a -0.07% decrease for the week, with a -12.39% drop in the past month and a -2.98% fall in the past quarter.
+The volatility ratio for the week is 3.59%, and the volatility levels for the past 30 days are at 3.44% for Xerox Holdings Corporation The simple moving average for the last 20 days is -3.53% for XRX stock, with a simple moving average of -7.34% for the last 200 days.

 Analysts’ Opinion of XRX